Sage Just Sunsetted BusinessVision: What You Need to Know (And Do) Before December 2026

 Your first move?
 Opening three different Excel files.
 One’s on the shared drive.
 One’s on someone’s desktop.
 And one… you’re pretty sure exists, but you’ll need to call the warehouse manager to find it.
 He’s already left for the day.

-This is the moment most companies discover their lot tracking is broken.
+In fact, this is the moment most companies discover their lot tracking is broken.

 When traceability is weak, those costs climb even higher.
 Why?
 Because you end up recalling more product than necessary.
 You can’t isolate the problem, so you pull everything that might be affected.
 That’s expensive.
 And it’s avoidable.